hady-z14/Codeblock-IDE/README.md

 Many of the core components and extensions to VS Code live in their own repositories on GitHub.
 For example, the [node debug adapter](https://github.com/microsoft/vscode-node-debug) and the [mono debug adapter](https://github.com/microsoft/vscode-mono-debug) repositories are separate from each other.
 For a complete list, please visit the [Related Projects](https://github.com/microsoft/vscode/wiki/Related-Projects) page on our [wiki](https://github.com/microsoft/vscode/wiki).

 ## Bundled Extensions

-VS Code includes a set of built-in extensions located in the [extensions](extensions) folder, including grammars and snippets for many languages.
+Codeblock IDE includes a set of built-in extensions located in the [extensions](extensions) folder, including grammars and snippets for many languages.
 Extensions that provide rich language support (code completion, Go to Definition) for a language have the suffix `language-features`.
 For example, the `json` extension provides coloring for `JSON` and the `json-language-features` extension provides rich language support for `JSON`.

 ## Development Container

 This repository includes a Visual Studio Code Dev Containers / GitHub Codespaces development container.

 * For [Dev Containers](https://aka.ms/vscode-remote/download/containers), use the **Dev Containers: Clone Repository in Container Volume...** command which creates a Docker volume for better disk I/O on macOS and Windows.
-  * If you already have VS Code and Docker installed, you can also click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/vscode) to get started.
+  * If you already have Codeblock IDE and Docker installed, you can also click [here](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/microsoft/vscode) to get started.
 This will cause VS Code to automatically install the Dev Containers extension if needed, clone the source code into a container volume, and spin up a dev container for use.

 * For Codespaces, install the [GitHub Codespaces](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces) extension in VS Code, and use the **Codespaces: Create New Codespace** command.

 Docker / the Codespace should have at least **4 Cores and 6 GB of RAM (8 GB recommended)** to run full build.
 See the [development container README](.devcontainer/README.md) for more information.

 ## Code of Conduct

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+By The Codeblock Team

 ## License

-Copyright (c) Microsoft Corporation.
-All rights reserved.

 Licensed under the [MIT](LICENSE.txt) license.